abhishek-jha-ce/eng130-week05-cloud/vpc-implementation.md

 ### Step 5: Create an EC2 Instance within the VPC.

+- We already have the image (AMI) for the `app` and `database` Virtual Machine available.
+We will reuse the same image.
+- Rest all step is same as creating the instance.
+- Edit the network settings.
+- Select the Virtual Private Cloud (VPC), we created earlier.
+- Select the respective `subnets`.
+- Create a new Security Group for each subnet.

 #### Security Group for App:

+*Note*: The `auto-assign public IP` should be enabled for the public subnet.

 - SSH for Port 22 from `My IP`.
 - HTTP access for Port 80 from `0.0.0.0/0`.